KIRAN-MISKIN/airtribe-task-4/README.md

 Design summary

+- There is a single ParkingLot (the system assumes one lot) containing two floors by default: "Ground" and "First Floor".
+The API auto-assigns vehicles to an available spot across the lot — clients do not need to provide the parking lot or floor when checking in.

 - ParkingLot contains multiple floors (`ParkingFloor`).
 - Each floor has multiple `ParkingSpot` documents with `supportedTypes` (motorcycle, small, medium, heavy).
 - When a vehicle arrives a `ParkingSession` is created and a `ParkingSpot` is atomically reserved by setting `isOccupied=true` and `currentSessionId`.